|Somewhere in O'Brian County Iowa|

 - This is to be a continuous ride and must be made in one attempt.
 There is no time limit but you can only stop for 4 hours at a time.
 If you stop for more than 4 hours in one sitting your ride is done.
 Keep moving forward, and don't get too comfortable!
 Watch out for rabbits!

 - You must document your ride and provide pictures and description of your adventure.
 This will be recorded on this site, or a site to be designated at a later date.
 Your ride attempt will not be posted if you do not submit a minimum of 10 pictures and 250 – 500 words describing the entire ride or one part of the ride.
 Stories and images will become the property of Guitar Ted Productions, (GTP), and may be used in future projects by GTP.
 You also must submit a GPS track of your ride for verification.
 In the event that you do not have a GPS device, you may use a fellow rider's GPS track that rode along with you, but you must verify that you rode with said individual via pictorial documentation.
+The route cues can be downlaoded into a GPS device and followed via GPS if one so chooses, but your track will be checked against the official cues to obtain an "official finish".
 Any oddities or discrepancies in GPS or pictorial verification of your ride are grounds for disqualification.
 Stories and images must be submitted before 30 days have passed after the completion of your attempt or it will not be counted as an official finish.
 Take a picture of a cow!

 - Riders must adhere to all State and Local laws that pertain to cyclists.
 Riders must use a rear blinking tail light and a white head light after sundown and up until dawn if riding at night, (and you will end up riding at night.)
 The Challenge organizer and anyone related to Trans Iowa, Guitar Ted Productions, or any of its sponsors are not responsible for you if you fail to follow the Law and rules of the road.
 Make good decisions.
 Get yer head on straight!